Wodan58/Joy/doc/JOYimplJOY.md

     run time error: memory needed for copying.

 Needless to say, increasing MEMORYMAX and recompiling does not help in this case.
-The BDW version allocates all physical memory, all swap memory and then has to wait until the OOM killer comes along.
+The BDW version runs into a call stack overflow.

 More comparisons
 ================